-- Should get discounted consumer general purpose cleaners, dish soaps, hand sanitizers.
+- Get discounted consumer general purpose cleaners, dish soaps, hand sanitizers.

-- Can make cleaners (air fresheners, oven cleaners, mold and mildew remover, wood furniture polish) with things like baking soda, castille soap, or lemon juice.
+- Make cleaners (air fresheners, oven cleaners, mold and mildew remover, wood furniture polish) with things like baking soda, castille soap, or lemon juice.

 - See other safer consumer products at GoodGuide.